 Wanna work with Kablooie?
 I love collaborating with businesses that align with my brand!
-2019 is booked, but please get in touch to discuss working together in 2020.
+2020 is booked out for new designs, but please get in touch to discuss working together in 2021.

 Wanna find out more for an article, blog or feature?
 Grab a copy of my media kit here.

 Sometimes when I'm not designing fun new stuff, or cutting out your orders, I write guest blogs .
-Or I get featured on blogs, podcasts and other websites, which is also pretty cool.
+Or I get featured in newspaper articles, online blog interviews, podcasts and article, which is also pretty cool.
 Check them out below.